Skip to main content

 The minimum on most UK secured loans is £5,000.
 The maximum varies by lender but goes up to £500,000 with several providers, and higher with specialist private lenders.

 Your personal maximum depends on three things.
-Property equity comes first — most lenders cap combined LTV at 85%, with the most favourable rates appearing below 70% combined LTV.
+Property equity comes first — most lenders offer the best rates below 70% combined LTV, but second charge lenders will consider applications up to 100% combined LTV depending on the applicant's profile, property type, and circumstances.
 Income comes second: the new payment plus your existing financial commitments must pass the lender's affordability test.
 Credit profile comes third — clean credit unlocks the maximum loan amounts; adverse credit reduces them.

 A typical UK borrower with average equity, clean credit, and a household income of £45,000 could expect to borrow £30,000–£75,000 on a secured loan.